The Architecture for REDD+ Transactions (ART) approved Gabon’s application to its TREES program to create carbon credits.

 Conversely, a similar agreement between Norway and Indonesia ended last year due to delayed payment.

-The results of UNFCCC’s analysis of Gabon’s application to ART TREES will be up this year and posted on the REDD+ information hub.
+The results of UNFCCC’s analysis of the application of Gabon to ART TREES will be up this year and posted on the REDD+ information hub.